 Who is eligible?

-The Junior Board of the Overlook Foundation is comprised of high school juniors attending the following schools: Chatham High School (HS), Delbarton, Governor Livingston HS, Kent Place School, Millburn HS, Montclair Kimberley Academy, Newark Academy, New Providence HS, Oak Knoll School of the Holy Child, Oratory Preparatory School, The Pingry School, Scotch Plains-Fanwood HS, Summit HS, and Westfield HS.
+The Junior Board of the Overlook Foundation is comprised of high school juniors attending the following schools: Chatham High School (HS), Delbarton, Gill St. Bernard’s School, Governor Livingston HS, Kent Place School, Millburn HS, Montclair Kimberley Academy, Morristown Beard School, Newark Academy, New Providence HS, Oak Knoll School of the Holy Child, Oratory Preparatory School, The Pingry School, Scotch Plains-Fanwood HS, Summit HS, Union County Academy for Allied Health Sciences and Westfield HS.

 How will participants benefit?